Differences for expats and tourists

 International private health insurance plans differ from German private health insurance policies in a number of non-compliant ways

-1. Calculation according to type of life insurance: Firstly, in contrast to private health insurance companies in Germany, the plans are not computed like a life insurance, i.e. no money is set aside to cover the increasing health risks of older people.
-As a consequence, they are very cheap when you are young, but get more expensive every year as you get older.
-Which is the first “fail to comply” point as mentioned above by the BAFIN as explained above.
+1. Calculation of premium similar to a life insurance: Firstly, in contrast to private health insurance companies in Germany, the international private health plans are not computed like a life insurance, i.e. no money is set aside to cover the increasing health risks of older people.
+As a consequence, they are very cheap when you are young but become more expensive every year as you get older.
+Which is the first “fail to comply” point, as mentioned above by the BaFin.

-2. Cancellation policy: Another major difference is that an international insurer will cancel your insurance plan when you fail to pay your premiums, something German health insurance companies are not allowed anymore to do.
-While the application process is usually relatively easy because of this in comparison to what you have to go through when applying for German private insurance, it also makes the international health insurance failing to comply with German laws entirely.
+2. Cancellation policy: Another major difference is that an international insurer will cancel your insurance plan when you fail to pay your premiums, something German health insurance companies are not allowed to do anymore.
+While the application process is usually relatively easy because of this in comparison to what you have to go through when applying for German private insurance, it also makes the international health insurance fail to comply with German laws entirely.

-4. Lack of coverage: Very often, too, international health insurance plans lack a number of required areas of coverage in their standard benefits, like full coverage for pregnancy/maternity.
+4. Lack of coverage: Very often international health insurance plans lack a number of required areas of coverage in their standard benefits, like full coverage for pregnancy/maternity.
 This may be acceptable in their countries of origin, but it isn’t in Germany.
-Lack of this also makes them noncompliant with German requirements.
+Lack of this also makes them non-compliant with German requirements.

-5. Requirement of so-called "basic" tariff: On top of that the VVG also specifies that every private health insurance in Germany has to offer a so-called BASIS-tariff, which covers everyone they would normally not accept in because of severe medical conditions with coverage just like the public health insurance.
+5. Requirement of so-called "basic" plan: On top of that, the VVG also specifies that every private health insurance in Germany has to offer a so-called BASIS plan, which covers everyone they would normally not accept because of severe medical conditions and offers coverage just like the public health insurance.

-The German private insurance companies did even go to the German Supreme Court to fight this, and lost.
-Ever since this verdict by the German Supreme Court from the summer of 2009 it is clear that a private health insurance can be legal tender in Germany only if it does offer the BASIS tariff.
-No international health insurance would even dream about doing something stupid like offering such a BASIS policy, German insurance only do this under protest and because the supreme court forced them to.
+The German private insurance companies even went to the German Supreme Court to fight this, and lost.
+Ever since this verdict by the German Supreme Court from the summer of 2009, it is clear that a private health insurance can be legal tender in Germany only if it offers the BASIS plan.
+No international health insurance would even dream about doing something stupid like offering such a BASIS plan.
+German insurances only do this under protest and because the Supreme Court forced them to.

 Facing penalty back-charges when switching to German health insurances

 International Health Insurance is not a substitute for health insurance in Germany.
-So, the BAFIN has ruled on this already.
+The BaFin has ruled on this already.
 As have the German courts on several occasions.
 On top of that, the head association of German private health insurance (while certainly not unbiased in this) has also decreed that they deem international health insurance plans not to be legally compliant as substitutive health insurance under German laws.

-Therefore, they will universally demand penalty-back charges from everyone who has been living in Germany and been insured „incorrectly “with an international health insurance.
-As soon as you want or need to switch to a German health insurance they will find out.
-Which can often happen if you have a chance for employment (because international insurances don’t work in employment in Germany at all for lack of tax recognition for employers).
-Or, just as often, because the immigration office (Ausländeramt) demands after the first or second residence permit suddenly now full German health insurance.
+Therefore, they will universally demand penalty-back charges from everyone who has been living in Germany and been insured "incorrectly" with an international health insurance.
+As soon as you want or need to switch to a German health insurance, they will find out.
+This can often happen when you have a chance of employment (because international insurances don’t work in employment in Germany at all for lack of tax recognition for employers).
+Or, just as often, because the immigration office (Ausländeramt) suddenly demands, after the first or second residence permit, full German health insurance.